adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 } name;
 ```

-**Implementation Note**: The AFDKO `MakeOTF`/`makeotfexe` implementations do not
+**Implementation Note**: By default, the AFDKO `MakeOTF`/`makeotfexe` implementations
-support using feature syntax to override calculated values for nameIDs 1 through 6
+do not support using feature syntax to override the calculated values for nameIDs 1
-(Family, Subfamily, Unique, Full, Version, and PostScript names) by default.
+through 6 (Family, Subfamily, Unique, Full, Version, and PostScript names).
 The
 `-overrideMenuNames` option can be supplied to either program to enable overriding
-of nameIDs 1, 3, 4, and 5 with `<nameid>`s supplied via a feature file.
-It is not
+of nameIDs 1, 3, 4, and 5 with `<nameid>` entries supplied via a feature file.
-possible in these implementations to override nameIDs 2 or 6.
-Please see the help
+Overriding nameIDs 2 or 6 is not supported.
+Please see the help for these programs
-for these programs for more information.
+for more information.

 <a name="9.f"></a>
 ### 9.f.
 OS/2 table